Food and Journeys®

 Place in the oven for thirty-five to forty minutes or until it’s golden on top, and a toothpick comes out clean when inserted.

-Remove from the oven and set aside to cool.
+Remove the pan from the oven and set aside to cool.

 Transfer your mandelkaka to a serving plate and enjoy!